Renoria/robofuse/wiki/Docker-Deployment.md

-# Running Robofuse in Docker
+# Running robofuse in Docker

-This guide explains how to run Robofuse in a Docker container, which is ideal for always-on deployments and watch mode.
+This guide explains how to run robofuse in a Docker container, which is ideal for always-on deployments and watch mode.

 ## Prerequisites